 - Strengthened programming targeting social cohesion based on a realistic picture of the situation on the ground.

-- A model that defines social cohesion for Moldova has been developed;
+- A model that defines social cohesion for Moldova developed;

-- Questionnaires for the General Population Survey and Youth Surveys are close to finalization;
+- Questionnaires for the General Population Survey and Youth Survey finalized;